YeetlePrime/hyprppuccin-dots/README.md

 ## Keybindings

-You can customize the keybindings at `config/.config/hypr/keybindings.conf`
+You can customize the keybindings at `config/.config/hypr/keybindings.conf`.
+Some of the keybindings are inspired by vim motions (hjkl for resizing windows and swapping focus).

 <div align="center">
 <table>